rancher/rancher-catalog/infra-templates/route53/10/README.md

 When running multiple instances of the External DNS service configured to use the same domain name, then only one of them can run in the "Default" environment of a Rancher server instance.

+##### Supported host labels

+`io.rancher.host.external_dns_ip`
+Override the IP address used in DNS records for containers running on the host.
+Defaults to the IP address the host is registered with in Rancher.

+`io.rancher.host.external_dns`
+Accepts 'true' (default) or 'false'
+When this is set to 'false' no DNS records will ever be created for containers running on this host.

+##### Supported service labels

+`io.rancher.service.external_dns`
+Accepts 'always', 'never' or 'auto' (default)
+- `always`: Always create DNS records for this service
+- `never`: Never create DNS records for this service
+- `auto`: Create DNS records for this service if it exposes ports on the host

 ##### Custom DNS name template

 By default DNS entries are named `<service>.<stack>.<environment>.<domain>`.